bitterjug/devjournal/devjournal.md

    entry point -- from the shell or via key-binding -- could try and open this file in a tab in an existing gvim server if possible.
 And

-Maybe its time to turn this into a vimscript so it can